Didn’t get the results you were hoping for? Don’t stress. Here’s what to do next.

 If the results are lower than you were hoping for, stay calm and think positive.

 2. Speak to your lecturer, tutor, subject coordinator or course director

 If you’re unsure about how and why you received those results, book a meeting and chat to your academic staff.
 They can:

-- Answer questions regarding weighting, scaling and the meaning of different grades
+- answer questions regarding weighting, scaling and the meaning of different grades

-- Talk you through your areas of strength and weakness, and how you can improve
+- talk you through your areas of strength and weakness, and how you can improve.

-3. Check out what CSU offers
+3. Check out what support the uni offers

-- Access study guides and assignment tips
+- Study guides and assignment tips

-4. Utilise the people around you
+4. Lean on the people around you

 5. Don’t ignore the elephant in the room